Jaymon/chef-cookbooks/crontab/README.md

 ## Attributes

 `node["crontab"]["env"]` -- string -- a directory or file to be sourced in the crontab to set environment.
 I like to use the `/etc/profile.d` directory.
+This can be overriden per cron job.

 `node["crontab"]["users"]` -- dict -- each key will be a username, with a dict value that will be of the form: